Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L1.rst

 				const T (&para_xdc_def_pos_4d)[NUM_ELEMENT_t * 4],
 				output_buffer<T, adf::extents<NUM_ELEMENT_t> >& out);

-This kernel is used to compute the distance of our reference apodization point for the dynamic apodization with respect to the transducers position.
-It returns an array of values which represent the magnitude per transducer.
+This kernel is used to compute the distance of the reference apodization point for the dynamic apodization with respect to the transducers position.
+It returns an array of values, which represent the magnitude per transducer.

 - **Template params**:
 	- `T`: type of the operation;